CLAP: Unsupervised 3D Representation Learning for Fusion 3D Perception via Curvature Sampling and Prototype Learning: Method

-Then we estimate the geodesic curvature \cite{topo} of each point $\mathbf{p}_n$ in LiDAR point cloud by computing the norm of $\mathbf{c}_n$ and use it as the sampling weights $\omega_n$, that is $\omega_n=||\mathbf{c}_n||_2$.
-With $\omega_n$, we sample $N_{\text{L}}$ points with a Multinomial Sampler implemented in PyTorch \cite{pytorch} for differentiable rendering.
+and get $\mathbf{c}\in\mathbb{R}^3$.
+Then we estimate the geodesic curvature~\citep{topo} of each point $\mathbf{p}_n$ in LiDAR point cloud by computing the norm of $\mathbf{c}_n$ and use it as the sampling weights $\omega_n$, that is $\omega_n=||\mathbf{c}_n||_2$.
+With $\omega_n$, we sample $N_{\text{L}}$ points with a Multinomial Sampler implemented in PyTorch~\citep{pytorch} for differentiable rendering.
 For pixels on image plane, we project the LiDAR point cloud back to image planes with $\mathcal{T}$, assign $\omega_n$ of each point to the projected pixel and apply a gaussian blur kernel of size $K_{\text{gaus}}$ to densify the weights, with which we sample $N_{\text{C}}$ pixels for $\mathcal{L}_{\text{rend}}$.
-As the estimation of curvature here is noisy especially in the first few epochs, we set up a warm-up stage with $N_{\text{warmup}}$ epochs with uniform sampling and after $N_{\text{warmup}}$ epochs, Curvature Sampling is utilized.
+As the curvature estimation is noisy especially in the first few epochs, we apply uniform sampling to warm-up for $N_{\text{warmup}}$ epochs and after that Curvature Sampling is utilized.
+We implement curvature estimation within torch.no\_grad() context, so that it is computed only once and not stored.
+Thus the \textit{computational and GPU memory overhead} is less than 1\% and negligible.